Which airlines will move to Hong Kong’s new Terminal 2?

 Four years ago, Hong Kong International Airport’s Terminal 2 was primarily the domain of low-cost carriers and very much the poor cousin to Terminal 1.

-But by the end of next year it will be reborn as a larger and thoroughly modern high-tech terminal with a new role to play in transforming HKG “from a city airport to an airport city.”
+But it’s now being transformed into a much larger and thoroughly modern high-tech terminal with a new role to play in transforming HKG “from a city airport to an airport city.”

-That transformation isn’t just about T2, which currently looks like a multi-billion dollar Meccano set slowly rising opposite T1 as the old terminal is rebuilt from the ground up.
+That transformation isn’t just about T2 itself, which looks like a multi-billion dollar Meccano set as the old terminal is rebuilt from the ground up.

 Terminal 2, with its own take on HKG's swooping rooflines, is expected to be ready by the end of 2024.